HOW THE VISIT OF SWEDISH ROYALS MADE SMALL TOWN LOVIISA COME ALIVE AGAIN, IF ONLY FOR A DAY

 Princess Victoria and Prince Daniel are exploring the Town Hall Square, the heart of Loviisa’s city center.
 Photograph: TONY ÖHBERG/FINLAND TODAY / Click to view the gallery.

-The crowd had been given clear instructions by the city if attempting to follow the royal couple: to avoid congestion, one should choose to stand in one of three locations, which were the Town Hall Square, the Old Shore, or the Queen’s Shore.
+The city gave the crowd clear instructions if they attempted to follow the royal couple: to avoid congestion, they should choose to stand in one of three locations: the Town Hall Square, the Old Shore, or the Queen’s Shore.

 Following the royal entourage would not be possible.